Document AI MCP Server

 Document Engine MCP inside the container

-Natural‑language control baked into every on‑prem deployment, zero extra microservices.
+Natural‑language control baked into every on‑premises deployment, zero extra microservices.

 Put zero‑code PDF workflows on internal desktops and RPA bots.